 Afraid of What Other People Might Think

 You deserve a healthy and satisfying life.
-Although you may worry about what people close to you think, most likely they’re glad you’re getting the help you need to get well.
+Although you may worry about what others think, most people are glad you’re getting help to get well.
 Remember, rehab is about you and your health.
 It’s not about looking good or bad in the eyes of others.

 Lack of Time

-Everyone is busy and has a full slate of activities they’re involved in, and it may seem like an impossible task to absent oneself from them.
+Everyone is busy and has a full slate of activities, and it may seem impossible to be absent from them.
 But here’s something to consider.
 If you’re considering rehabilitation for alcohol use disorder, you’re already at a high risk of losing a lot more time than rehab takes.

 I’m Not Like Other “Drug Addicts”

 We understand that everyone has a unique personal context.
 There’s no such thing as a “garden variety drug addict” or a “typical alcoholic.”
-One thing about all people with alcohol and addiction problems is that there is tremendous commonality and support among people who also endure addiction.
+One thing about people with alcohol and addiction problems is the tremendous commonality and support among people who also endure addiction.
 By going to rehab, you become part of a community that offers unrivaled support in a challenging time.

 Fear of Being Miserable Sober